I am saddened to report the passing of Dr. Hossein Yazdi.

-In October 1961, however, Hossein Yazdi was arrested by the German security services and sentenced to life in prison.
-For 16 years he was in the East German prison.
-When East Germany wanted the Shah to visit them in 1978/1979, the Shah refused and said that only if Hossein were released would he come.
-And with that, Hossein was freed.
-After being liberated, the Islamic revolution in Iran had toppled the shah.
-Yazdi therefore continued to live in Germany.
-Not only that, but he also continued to be loyal to Iran and the shah.
+In October 1961, however, Hossein Yazdi was apprehended by German security services and sentenced to life imprisonment.
+He served 16 years in East German prisons before his release in 1978/1979, which was a condition for the Shah’s proposed visit to East Germany.
+Following his release, Hossein Yazdi continued to live in Germany and maintained his loyalty to Iran and the Shah.
 Until his death on February 5, 2021, he was an active Iranian monarchist.

-In a half-hour interview with the BBC in 2013, he explains why he and his brother chose to spy on the Tudeh party and become members of SAVAK.
-He explains that it was because of his love for Iran and the shah.
+In a half-hour BBC interview in 2013, Hossein Yazdi explained that his decision to spy on the Tudeh Party and join SAVAK was driven by his love for Iran and the Shah.

 Further information on the Yazdi brothers can be found in a book written in Persian.
 Additionally, a German documentary titled ”Strafgefangener 382” or in English “Prisoner 382 – the fate of a Persian spy”, covers Hossein Yazdi’s life and work.